 Using the methodology described above, we analyze the global adoption of CCS technologies under three policy scenarios as outlined in Table 4.
 They were designed to illustrate the potential of carbon sequestration under widely different future conditions, and our use of them in no way indicates an endorsement of any of them.
-The first scenario is a reference scenario where it is assumed that there are no constraints on greenhouse gas (GHG) emissions.
-In the second scenario, an initial tax of \$50 per metric ton (\$/mtC) is placed on all regions beginning in 2010.
-The tax increases by \$25/mtC in every five-year period and reaches a maximum of \$200/mtC by 2040.
-The tax applies only to carbon dioxide, excluding other GHGs from the tax.
-The third scenario is consistent with stabilization of CO2 concentrations at approximately 550 parts per million sometime after the year 2100, when simulated through the MIT Integrated Global System Model (IGSM) under reference assumptions regarding the parameters of the IGSM (Reilly et al., 1999).
-The time profile of emissions reduction was defined by an emissions intensity target, in
+The first scenario is a reference scenario where it is assumed that there are no constraints on greenhouse gas emissions.
+In the second scenario, an initial tax of 50 per metric ton (\$/ mtC) is placed on all regions beginning in 2010.
+The tax increases by \$25/mtC in every 5-year period and reaches a maximum of \$200/mtC by 2040.
+The tax applies only to carbon dioxide, excluding other greenhouse gases's from the tax.
+The third scenario is consistent with stabilization of CO_2 concentrations at approximately 550 parts per million sometime after the year 2100, when simulated through the MIT Integrated Global System Model (IGSM) under reference assumptions regarding the parameters of the IGSM (Reilly et al., 1999).
+The time profile of emissions reduction was defined by an emissions intensity target, in terms of all greenhouse gases, similar to the target proposed by the Bush Administration but applied to all regions and gradually tightened over time.
+The concept of a tightening intensity target, compared with a constant target, was conceptually described by the Bush Administration (Bush, 2002) but the specific emissions intensity targets beyond 2010 were not defined in that document.
+The concentration stabilization scenario places restrictions on both CO_2 and other greenhouse gases by reducing the emissions intensity, or ratio of CO2 equivalent emissions to gross domestic product, in each region."